 - Revising for several subjects at once.

 A crucial addition to your list of skills is problem solving.
 It's inevitable that you'll come up against obstacles from time to time, and being able to think your way around them creatively will help you achieve more and stop you having to ask others for help – and your boss will love you for it!
 As well as tackling problems you face, thinking of quicker or better ways of getting things done could help your employer perform better overall, which is great news for everyone.

 Ways you can demonstrate this on your CV include:

 - Practical projects which involve turning a concept into reality, such as in design and technology.

 - Being the strategist on the sports team.

 - If you're an ideas person, taking part in Young Enterprise or a similar scheme shows you can solve business problems.

 - Coding or computer programming.

-Now you've answered the question "What skills do I have?", find out which employers value the most by taking a look at our guide to key skills.
+Now it's time to find out which employers value the most by taking a look at our guide to key skills.